 Treatment for other forms of purpura centers around tackling the underlying cause, not the skin manifestation.
 This can include options such as chemotherapy, antiviral drugs, steroid medications, antibiotics, and surgery.

 If the purpura causes significant bleeding, intravenous immunoglobulin can help increase platelet levels.
 This treatment is normally only effective in the short term.
+This medication can also help manage purpura in people who are resistant to corticosteroid therapies.

 Side effects include nausea, fever, and headache.